-- Brut champagne : this is the best known and most consumed champagne, made from traditional grape varieties such as chardonnay, pinot noir and meunier.
+- Brut champagne : this is the best known and most consumed wine, made from traditional grape varieties such as chardonnay, pinot noir and meunier.
 It contains less than 12 grams of sugar per litre.

-- Brut nature champagne : as its name suggests, this champagne wine is made without added sugar, the sugar present being the natural sugar of the grapes.
+- Brut nature champagne : as its name suggests, this wine is made without added sugar, the sugar present being the natural sugar of the grapes.

 - Sweet champagne : it contains more than 50 grams of sugar per litre.

 - Rosé champagne : made up of several black grape varieties, it owes its color to the skin of the grapes that have macerated in the juice.

 - Blanc de blanc champagne: this wine is exclusively made from chardonnay, a white grape variety.